 Needing to win to keep up interest in her new-found undertaking, Harding then beat three novice foes in the same fashion as the first fight.
 Wildy swinging away with no regard for defense.

-There was clearly no way Harding could make it anywhere near title level.
-Therefore, it was simply a sideshow in the ilk of a Butterbean over four rounds.
+There was no way Harding could make it anywhere near title level.
+Therefore, it was a sideshow in a Butterbean’s ilk over four rounds.

 As soon as Harding was pitched in with any fighter who’d experienced boxing before, everything began to unravel.

-Melissa Yanis, who was 1-1 at the time, did the first load of major damage with a victory inside 75 seconds in August 2003.
+Melissa Yanis, who was 1-1 at the time, did the first load of significant damage with a victory inside 75 seconds in August 2003.
 It would be ten months before Harding fought again.

 Returning in 2004 against two-fight Amy Johnson in Canada, Harding was stopped in two rounds and hung up her gloves for good.

-It was certainly a wild six months before the extended period out and no doubt Harding probably made decent money for her efforts.
+It was undoubtedly a wild six months before the extended period out, and no doubt Harding probably made decent money for her efforts.